-1. We have applied for and received one institutional grant and one foundation grant to keep our equipment in synch with changing technology, and increasing numbers of students.

-2. We have maintained the continuity of our classes and programs in spite of the Death of a full time instructor, the loss of our lab technician and hiring of his replacement, and the sabbatical leave of our remaining full time instructor.
+- 1. We have applied for and received one institutional grant and one foundation grant to keep our equipment in synch with changing technology, and increasing numbers of students. - 2.
+We are in the process of applying for another instructional grant for 2015 similar in scope to our grant in 2014.
+This grant will allow us to reduce the size of our lab groups from 4 or 5, to 2 or 3, proving more individual hands-on experience and problem solving.
+The grant will also allow us to move our telescope dome from it's current area under bright lights to a much darker but accessible spot on campus owned land. - 3.
+We have maintained the continuity of our classes and programs in spite of the death of a full time instructor, the loss of our lab technician and hiring of his replacement, and the sabbatical leave of our remaining full time instructor.
+In fact, their replacements have improved the level of instruction and satisfaction for both students and staff.